 As pediatricians, we want to provide that every protection that we can provide your family against illness.
 Thus, we strongly encourage all of our patients to be vaccinated.

-Should your family members become ill despite all of your best precautions, symptom care will certainly help.
+Should your family members become ill despite all your best precautions, symptom care will certainly help.
 This includes fever and pain reducers such as acetaminophen, drinking lots of liquids and rest.
-A prescription anti-viral medication called oseltamivir will be helpful for certain patients.
+Prescription anti-viral medications such as oseltamivir (Tamiflu™) or baloxavir (Xofluza™) will be helpful for certain patients.
 This medicine is most effective if it is given within 48 hours of the onset of symptoms.
 This medicine sometimes has unpleasant side effects such as nausea and vomiting or behavior changes.
 These subside once the medicine is stopped.
 It is available in liquid or capsule form.
 The capsules may be opened and sprinkled, if necessary.
 Contact our office regarding whether this prescription is indicated for your child.

 We hope this information helps you better understand the influenza virus and why influenza vaccine should be on your mind (and your calendar) this fall.
 As always, contact our office with questions or to schedule your child’s flu vaccine appointment.